ATeaDaze/ateadaze.github.io/usa_dark_cross/README.md

 # Dark Mode for USA Today Crossword Puzzle

-### Adds a basic dark mode theme to USA Today's [Crossword Puzzle](https://puzzles.usatoday.com/), [Quick Cross](https://puzzles.usatoday.com/quick-cross), and [Puzzle Archives](https://puzzles.usatoday.com/crosswords-archive).
+Adds a basic dark mode theme to USA Today's [Crossword Puzzle](https://puzzles.usatoday.com/), [Quick Cross](https://puzzles.usatoday.com/quick-cross), and [Puzzle Archives](https://puzzles.usatoday.com/crosswords-archive).
 The theme is set by external CSS which is loaded by Tampermonkey/Greasemonkey

 > [!IMPORTANT]
-> **Requirements:** Greasemonkey or Tampermonkey, JavaScript enabled in browser
+> **Requires:** Greasemonkey or Tampermonkey, JavaScript enabled in browser

 <img src="images/usa_today_crossword-dark_mode-1.png">

 ## Instructions

-1. [Download](https://github.com/ATeaDaze/ateadaze.github.io/raw/refs/heads/main/usa_dark_cross/main.user.js) the userscript from this direct link
+1. [Download](https://github.com/ATeaDaze/ateadaze.github.io/raw/refs/heads/main/usa_dark_cross/main.user.js) the userscript from the direct link
 2. Confirm installation of the script file `main.user.js` in Tampermonkey or Greasemonkey [^1]

+> [!NOTE]
-3. Enable "Dark Mode for USA Today Crossword Puzzle" userscript in the dashboard
+> Enable the "Dark Mode for USA Today Crossword Puzzle" userscript in the dashboard if it's disabled by default

 > [!TIP]
 > (Optional) Test and verify its working: https://puzzles.usatoday.com/